lynngao/Heterogeneous-Studies/README.md

 **result_directory:** The directory of the AUC table to be saved.<br/>

-- [integration_scenario2_new.R](https://github.com/lynngao/Heterogeneous-Studies/blob/main/integration_scenario2_new.R): Simulations for Scenario 2 (Different batch effects in studies with the same background distribution of genomic features in a population).
+- [integration_scenario2_new.R](https://github.com/lynngao/Heterogeneous-Studies/blob/main/integration_scenario2_new.R): Simulations for Scenario 2 (Different batch effects in studies with the same background distribution of genomic features in a population).<br/>
 Use the following command to run the script:<br/>

 ***Rscript integration_scenario2_new.R alpha lambda train_sample_size test_sample_size num_related_gene disease_effect background_data num_batches batch1_size batch2_size mean_change variance_change ml_model***<br/>